http#

 # Expose the hook under the /hook/lights_toggle endpoint

-@hook(WebhookEvent, hook='lights_toggle')
+@when(WebhookEvent, hook='lights_toggle')

 def lights_toggle(event, **context):